 Lighter evenings, (slightly) warmer days, and emerging snowdrop flowers can only one mean one thing.
 Spring, and the Blue Belt Discovery Expeditions, are getting closer.

 The Discovery Expeditions will travel deep into the South Atlantic Ocean to study the waters around three remote UK Overseas Territories - South Georgia and the South Sandwich Islands, Tristan da Cunha and St Helena.
-Here, researchers will use a wealth of equipment from deep water camera systems to microplastics nets to better understand these biodiverse marine environments.
+Here, researchers will use a wealth of equipment from deep water camera systems to microplastics nets to better understand these biodiverse environments.

 The expeditions will take place between February and April on the RRS Discovery as part of the Blue Belt Programme.
-The programme is delivered by Cefas and the MMO in support the UK Government’s commitment to enhance marine protection of over four million square kilometres of marine environment across UK Overseas Territories.
+The programme is delivered by Cefas and the MMO in support the UK government’s commitment to enhance marine protection of over four million square kilometres of marine environment across UK Overseas Territories.

 Visiting the sub-Antarctic